OpDragon26/csharp_chess_engine/README.md

-An attempt at creating a primitive chess engine in C#
+A primitive chess engine written in C#